rust-lang/rust/src/doc/rustc-dev-guide/src/building/prerequisites.md

 * `git`
 * `ssl` which comes in `libssl-dev` or `openssl-devel`
 * `pkg-config` if you are compiling on Linux and targeting Linux
+* `libstdc++-static` may be required on some Linux distributions such as Fedora and Ubuntu

 If building LLVM from source (the default), you'll need additional tools: